yuxiang-gao/2020-JOSS-Gao/paper.md

 In our implementation, we calculate six default forces.
 Three of them [@Moussaid:2009] are for individuals: 1) the repulsive forces between pedestrians, 2) the attractive forces between each pedestrian and their goal(s), and 3) the repulsive forces from obstacles.
 The other three forces [@Moussaid:2010] are for groups: 4) the coherence force that holds group members together, 5) the repulsive force that keeps members from getting too close to each other, and 6) a force calculated from the gaze directions of pedestrians to maintain group formations.
 Users can easily create their own forces by inheriting the `Force` metaclass.

-To use `PySocialForce`, the user passes in the initial states&mdashthe positions, velocities, and goals of the pedestrians&mdashand the optional information of social groups and obstacles.
+To use `PySocialForce`, the user passes in the initial states---the positions, velocities, and goals of the pedestrians---and the optional information of social groups and obstacles.
 Input parameters can be passed in as a `toml` file, as shown in the example below:

 ```python
 import numpy as np